Gforcex/OpenGraphic/README.md

 * [bvh](https://github.com/shinjiogaki/bvh)

 ## SDF
+* [Discregrid](https://github.com/InteractiveComputerGraphics/Discregrid) A static C++ library for the generation of discrete functions on a box-shaped domain.
+This is especially suited for the generation of signed distance fields.
 * [MeshToSDF](https://github.com/aman-tiwari/MeshToSDF) Convert a mesh to an SDF for the Visual Effect Graph (Unity) in realtime
 * [msdfgen](https://github.com/Chlumsky/msdfgen) Multi-channel signed distance field generator
 * [Typogenic](https://github.com/Chman/Typogenic) Signed-distance field text rendering for Unity